silcol/publicRepo_Collinetal2024/README.md

 getSearchlightVectorRepresentation/run_job_tval.py
 This script utilizes the information in the representational similarity analysis violin plots expanded at each TR to generate the vectors of t-values for each searchlight which are then fed into the K-Means algorithm.

-kmeans/runClustering/tval/get_master_lists_tval.py
-This script prepares us for the K-Means algorithm by gathering together the outputs of the run_job_tval.py script which outputs a file per searchlight containing the vectors of t-values.

-kmeans/runClustering/tval/kmeans_clustering_tval.py
-This script runs the K-Means clustering algorithm over searchlights where each searchlight is represented by a vector of t-values.

-kmeans/run_visualization/tval/visualize_clustering_tval.py and kmeans/run_visualization/tval/visualize_clustering_tval_perS.py
-These scripts prepare csv files that can be used to visualize the results of the K-Means algorithm by averaging together the data for all the searchlights within a particular cluster so we can get cluster-average representational similarity analysis plots.
-The perS indicates that the script allows for visualizations that zoom in on a particular participant’s representational similarity analysis comparison values for the searchlights within a particular cluster found by K-Means.

-kmeans/silhoutte/tval/get_s_scores_sklearn_tval.py
-This script computes the silhouette scores (figure A4, A16) for each searchlight from the K-Means results.

 pvalues/pval_and_distill_part1/get_pvalue_each_searchlight.py
 This script computes the ROI p-values for each searchlight which is the result of a t-test asking whether a particular pattern is present in this searchlight’s representational similarity analysis comparisons that is associated with the codes we were looking for a priori.